Contingencyplana/storybook_archipelago/tier_3_minigame_node_structure.md

 > Tier 3 logic exists to **move the player gently onward** — not to trap, challenge, or confuse.

 Handlers must return strings; do not emit JSON.
-Markers are optional in Tier 3.
+Markers are optional in Tier 3 (recommended to ease future upgrades/tests).

 ---